appacademy-prep-work/appacademy-prep-work.github.io/_includes/interviews/non-tech.md

 * What experiences in your life have prepared you for App Academy?
 * What is an example that demonstrates your drive to succeed?
 * How do you think we can ensure that App Academy is an inclusive environment for students of all backgrounds?

 &nbsp;
+# Interview Tips

+## Do
+- Have a personal pitch prepared that addresses:
+    * your education background
+    * your career history
+    * why you are interested in Software Engineering
+    * why you want to attend App Academy
+- Breathe, smile, sit up straight, and make eye contact.
+- Be mindful of filler words (um, like, so, and).
+It’s ok to take pauses as you formulate your thoughts.
+- Be mindful of what’s in the view of your background and present yourself the way you would in a professional interview setting.
+- Focus on the positive.
+- Reframe setbacks in your life as opportunities for growth.

+## Do NOT
+- Leave the interviewer confused about why you are interested in App Academy and software engineering.
+- Ramble or go on long tangents, mumble, slouch, avoid eye contact.
+- Give vague, generic answers that don’t speak to your specific experiences.
+- Take the interview in a dark room, your car, a cafe, or a chaotic environment.
+- Talk negatively about yourself or others.
+- Frame your success in terms of being better than others.

+&nbsp;
 &nbsp;